trobert42/trobert42/README.md

 Software developer
 ------------------

-Currently studying at 42 Paris school after a change of career in 2021.
-I have completed the school common core in which I've learned how to code in differents languages and with a diverse set of tools.
-My journey in the IT world began with the exploration of low-level programming using the C language, the discovery of Unix environment, the reproduction of common algorithms such as sorting, learning Object-Oriented Programming in C++ and creating a website including an authentication system, a chat and a pong game.
-You can check some of my projects below :)
+👩‍💻 Currently studying at 42 Paris school after a change of career in 2021.

+💪 I have completed the school common core in which I've learned how to code in differents languages and with a diverse set of tools.
+I've not only acquired knowledge about dev and coding abilities, but my experience at 42 with its peer-to-peer educational approach has also instilled in me a greater level of dedication and seriousness!

+💬 My journey in the IT world began with the exploration of low-level programming using the C language, the discovery of Unix environment, the reproduction of common algorithms such as sorting, learning Object-Oriented Programming in C++ and implementing from scratch a website with an authentication system, a real-time chat and a pong game.

+⬇️ You can check some of my projects below :)

 ### Languages, utilities, databases i used for my projects